metavini/metavini-docs/docs/overview/community.md

 ---
 sidebar_label: 'Community'
-sidebar_position: 4
+sidebar_position: 7
 ---

 # Community

 We want to grow our community of wine and tech lovers!

-We want to build this project together with our customers and followers, and we believe we can only improve with the help of the community.
+We truly believe we can only improve with the help of the community.

 You can be part of our community by:

-> Joining our Telegram: it’s where our community gathers to ask questions, give us feedback and get in touch with our team
+ - Joining our Telegram: where the community gathers to ask questions, share feedback and get in touch with our team.

-> Following us on Instagram, Facebook and Twitter: It’s where we will share all the news and the announcements first
+ - Following us on Instagram, Facebook and Twitter: where we'll share our news and announcements.

-> Getting in touch with us: It’s the easiest way to make sure we get your message and will follow up soon
+ - Getting in touch with us: it’s the easiest way to make sure we get your message and follow up on it!

+Let's build and grow Metavini together!